DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ## Parking rates

-In the requirements from the ParkingTown AG its specified that the prototype should support change of the parking rates.
-Its not specified on how these rates should be implemented.
+In the requirements from ParkingTown AG, it's specified that the prototype should support changes in the parking rates.
+It's not specified how these rates should be implemented.
 To keep the prototype simple the rates have the following time slots that can not be modified.
 What can be modified is the `Price per hour`.

 A default value is implemented following the tables listed here: